Cranford (TV series): Episode guide

 Miss Matty learns the bank in which she has invested has failed, but she is determined to keep the news about her financial distress from her friends.

-The railway construction approaches nearer to Lady Ludlow's land but, instead of selling acreage to the railway, she mortgages her property to support her ne'er-do-well son Septimus, who is living in Italy.
+The railway construction approaches nearer to Lady Ludlow's estate but, instead of selling land to the railway, she mortgages her property to support her ne'er-do-well son Septimus, who is living in Italy.

 Dr Harrison asks Reverend Hutton for permission to court Sophy.
 However, both Caroline Tomkinson and Mrs Rose mistakenly believe the doctor is interested in them.
 During the May Day celebration, Caroline's sister reveals to Reverend Hutton that Caroline is marrying the young man, an announcement that shocks Mrs Rose, who thought she was his intended bride.
 Confronting Dr Harrison (who is nonplussed as to how he gave either woman such an impression), the vicar brings Dr Harrison's courtship of his daughter to an abrupt halt.